MurilloLazzaretti/Worker-Control/README.md

 ## ⚙️ Installation

 Download and run WorkerControl - Installer.exe, specify the folder to install and next, next, next...
-When installation is done, in your services list will be ZapMQ service installed and already running (if there was no problem, of course)
+When installation is done, in your services list will be Worker Control service installed and already running (if there was no problem, of course)

 ## 💉 Dependency